 - “Make Way for High Rises: Who Benefits From Slum Demolitions in Mumbai?”
 Dissent (March 13, 2013).

-He is currently working on a book manuscript (123,000 words) tentatively titled Global Cities in History: Power and Statecraft in City Life From Uruk to Amsterdam.
+He is currently working on a book manuscript (140,000 words) titled "World Cities in History: Power and Statecraft in City Life From Uruk to Amsterdam."

 - Freshman Seminar: Politics of New York City